tganderson0/markdown-to-html/README.md

 ## Note

 This is not perfect.
 Particularly, with nested unordered lists, it will get some wonky output.
 You will most likely have to fix those yourself afterwards

+In addition, while the output is a completely valid html page, it definitely will not be beautiful to look at as source code.